The-Noah/The-Noah/README.md

 | ---------- | ----------- |

 - 🔭 I’m currently working on a voxel engine in C++.
-- 🌱 I’m currently learning C++, React Native, and Flutter.
+- 🌱 I’m currently learning C++ and Flutter.
 - 👯 I’m looking to collaborate on anything 😁
 - 💬 Ask me about anything!
 - 📫 How to reach me: [@The_Noah_Blitz](https://twitter.com/The_Noah_Blitz).